tykling/certgrinder/docs/introduction.rst

 Introduction
 ============
-Certgrinder is a set of Python scripts to handle Letsencrypt certificate signing on a central host (the Certgrinder server), rather than on the machines which need the certificates (the Certgrinder clients).
-This is accomplished by redirecting the LetsEncrypt challenge to the Certgrinder server.
+Certgrinder is a client/server system written in Python to handle Letsencrypt certificate signing on a central host (the Certgrinder server), rather than on the machines which need the certificates (the Certgrinder clients).
+This is accomplished by redirecting the LetsEncrypt challenges to the Certgrinder server.
 For ``DNS-01`` challenges this is done with a ``CNAME record`` and for ``HTTP-01`` challenges it is done with a ``HTTP 301 redirect``.

-Certgrinder clients calls the Certgrinder server (typically over ``SSH``) with a ``CSR`` on ``stdin`` and (if all goes well) get a signed certificate in return on ``stdout``.
+To get a certificate the Certgrinder client calls the Certgrinder server (typically over ``SSH``) with a ``CSR`` on ``stdin`` and (if all goes well) get a signed certificate in return on ``stdout``.

 Advantages
 ==========
-This approach simplifies getting certificates for stuff like loadbalanced or anycast services, where it can be impossible to predict which cluster node the LetsEncrypt challenge checker will hit when using ``HTTP-01``.
+- The approach with a central host serving all challenges simplifies getting certificates for stuff like loadbalanced or anycast services, where it can be impossible to predict which cluster node the LetsEncrypt challenge checker will hit when using ``HTTP-01``.

+- Using ``DNS-01`` with a seperate delegated zone dedicated to serve the challenges is safer than opening up dynamic updates of your primary zone(s) with your provider.

-Migrating services to new infrastructure becomes simpler because the new infrastructure can get real certificates before changing DNS to point to the new infrastructure.
+- Migrating services to new infrastructure becomes simpler because the new infrastructure can get real certificates before changing DNS to point to the new infrastructure.

-Certgrinder also makes it trivial to get certificates for infrastructure behind firewalls or even on networks with no internet connection.
+- Certgrinder makes it trivial to get certificates for infrastructure behind firewalls or even on networks with no internet connection.
 As long as the Certgrinder client can reach the Certgrinder server it is possible to use ``DNS-01`` to issue certificates for the clients hostname.

-Certgrinder does not rotate the RSA keypair on each certificate renewal, which makes ``TLSA`` and similar public key pinning easy.
+- Certgrinder does not rotate the RSA keypair on each certificate renewal, which makes ``TLSA`` and similar public key pinning easy.
 The Certgrinder client can output and check such ``TLSA`` and ``SPKI`` pins for the keypairs it manages, as well as checking correctness of ``TLSA`` records in the DNS.

+- Certgrinder supports fetching OCSP responses via the Certgrinder server.
+This makes it possible to do OCSP stapling without relying on the various TLS servers own OCSP-fetching implementation.

 Terminology
 ===========